 Other options for redemption include gift cards, digital downloads, or transferring to airline miles.
 None of these options compare favorably to the hotel redemptions or points & cash options.

-The IHG Premier Card has some excellent benefits that will justify the annual fee.
+The Chase IHG Premier Card has some excellent benefits that will justify the annual fee.
 Free nights and Platinum Status are the highlights from this mid-tier card.

-You receive one free night each year you renew your card.
+You will receive one free anniversary night each year you renew your card.
 This free night is limited to rooms costing 40,000 points or less.
 Fortunately, rooms costing more than 40,000 points are at luxury hotels.
 This means that most rooms are eligible for using the free night.

 And if you book a room for at least four nights, you get your fourth night free.
 The catch is that you must use points to pay.
 You won’t get the fourth night free benefit if you use cash or your IHG Card.